Carl Gustaf Emil Mannerheim: Legacy

+A bronze Equestrian statue of Marshal Mannerheim in Helsinki, with the House of Parliament and the National Museum in the background.

 Today, Mannerheim retains respect as Finland's greatest statesman.
 This may be partly due to his refusal to enter partisan politics (although his sympathies were more right-wing than left-wing), his claim always to serve the fatherland without selfish motives, his personal courage in visiting the front lines, his ability to work diligently into his late seventies, and his foreign political farsightedness in preparing for the Soviet invasion of Finland years before it occurred.
 Although Finland fought alongside Nazi Germany during the Continuation War and thus in co-operation with the Axis powers, a number of leaders of the Allies still respected Mannerheim.
 These included, among others, the then British Prime Minister Winston Churchill; at a 2017 conference in London, war historian Terry Charman said it was difficult for Churchill to declare war on Finland at Stalin's demand due to his previous uncomplicated co-operation with Mannerheim, which led Churchill and Mannerheim to exchange polite and apologetic correspondence about the prevailing circumstance, with deep respect for each other.